ampratapsingh/Compiler/README.md

-This is a compiler made in C language.
+- This project is a compiler implemented in the C programming language.
-The language supported by this compiler is called upes++.
+- The programming language supported by this compiler is named upes++.
-The extension for the language is .upes
+- The source file extension for this language is .upes.